shaussler/TheoreticalUniverse/theoretical_universe/differential_rotations.rst

 formalism to matrix multiplication.
 You will see (anti-)symmetries pop out of the Hodge star operator when ordering the differential forms into matrices.

-The content of this article might not be wildely known as I have not found the observations detailed here mentioned anywhere.
+The matrix representation of differential forms described in this article might not be wildely known as I have not found the observations detailed here mentioned anywhere.
 If I am mistaken and you are aware of freely available resources, open an issue and I will include a reference.
 If you find mistakes, don't hesitate to open an issue or directly provide corrections by sending a merge request to my `Github repository
 <https://github.com/shaussler/TheoreticalUniverse/>`_.

 I assume the reader posses a strong grasp of vector calculus as well as working